codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# next price gnome ticket
+# jewel price gnome ticket

-Gnome 3 desktop ticker for next price with Python and argos.
-Rename to next.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for jewel price with Python and argos.
+Rename to jewel.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org